Opinión | Reasons to be proud

-Spaniards’ traditional support for the EU’s integration project is well-known, but the strength of the data is surprisingly gratifying.
+Spaniards’ traditional support for the EU’s integration project is well-known, but the resilience of the data is surprisingly gratifying.
 The absence of euro-skeptic parties in Spain’s Congress has been confirmed by the elections of 2015 and 2016.
 In Spain, opposition to the EU is political suicide: the bloc is seen as beneficial to our country by 45% of those surveyed in the above-mentioned report; just 25% think the opposite.

 44% of Spaniards support the European Union evolving into the United States of Europe